 Our vision continues to be: “a Christ-centered, open-hearted Youth Group dedicated to fostering faithful disciples through worship, service and the teaching of Biblical truth.”

 ‘CAYG’ is short for Church of the Ascension’s Youth Group, but given we have friends participating from many other churches and communities, many just say ‘CAYG’ (pronounced ‘cage’).

-From Sunday September 12, we will be trying something new!
 ‘Two youth groups, one Evening.’
-Unlike the pre-pandemic pattern of Fridays and Sundays, and unlike the summer pattern of all-together on a Sunday night, we will start a new rhythm of two parallel groups meeting in different rooms around Church of the Ascension (4729 Ellsworth Ave).
+Unlike the pre-pandemic pattern of Fridays and Sundays, we now enjoy the rhythm of two parallel groups meeting in different rooms around Church of the Ascension (4729 Ellsworth Ave).

 We will still be welcoming everyone in the Ellsworth parking lot as in the past, with early birds arriving for pizza from 6-6.30pm, but Grades 6-8 will enjoy theirs in the ‘new catacombs’ while Grades 9-12 will enjoy theirs in the ‘old catacombs’.
 From that point on they will be moving through different spaces at Ascension until they finally join (like the Allegheny and Mon’) to an Ohio-chorus of song in the ‘old catacombs’ worship room to finish.
 Then all leave again through the Ellsworth parking lot at 8.30pm.